for W3c validation

 Jakkii Musgrave – Senior Consultant

-A human-centred designer, Jakkii has extensive experience in the digital workplace, with particular focus on user experience research and design, community management, customer engagement, and technology solutions.
+A human-centred designer, Jakkii has extensive experience in the digital workplace, with particular focus on user experience research and design, change management, community management, engagement, and connecting people and technology.
 Skilled in design thinking, she has a particular interest in collaboration and engagement, and in ensuring a user-focus in the digital workplace and online communities more broadly.

 Jakkii’s professional experience includes organisations such as Australia Post, nbn, Cochlear, Foxtel, RACP, RACGP, Scentre Group and DIBP, alongside other organisations across a broad variety of industries in the public and private sectors, ranging from blue chip multinationals to SMBs.
 Much of her work focuses on providing strategic direction and advice on the digital workplace, community management and engagement, conducting user research and landscape assessments to underpin recommendations, and developing user experience artefacts such as authentic personas and user journeys.
 She also holds an interest in social learning, and has worked with clients such as IECL and Suncorp on social learning projects.